mateuslevisf/wwdc21-compgraphics101/README.md

 - Graphic processing by a computer (CPU/GPU differences)
 - Shaders

-I hope you like this playground, and that it inspires you f you're working towards your own Student Challenge submission!
+I hope you like this playground and that it inspires you if you're working towards your own Student Challenge submission!

+If you have any questions or need help with something, just send me an email at mateuslevisimoes@gmail.com!

 ## Notes